Samson-Dai/clip_proj/README.md

 ```

 ## Environment setup
+There're two bash files that can help to set up the environment and download data in the PSC briges2.
+The first one is `pre_setup.sh`, which can be run before the first use of the pipeline.
+It contains commands to install all the necessary packages as well as its dependencies.
+This bash script will also configure anaconda and create conda environments for each package to run properly for the pipeline.
+It will also include a guideline to downloading and renaming datasets such as raw eCLIP reads and RepBase.
+The second one is `set_up.sh`, which can be run everytime a new bridges2 session starts.
+It will load all necessary modules and activate anaconda environment.

 ## Usage
 Before running the pipeline, please make sure all required input files are renamed following the naming conventions and placed in the INPUT directory.
 It's recommended to provide a output directory to hold the output file and a temp direcory to hold all the intermediate files.
 Create a sample output and temp directories via the following command: